noawe-boi/NoahsObsidianSync/Unfiltered/Physics IA3 Draft 3.md

 "*Availability and Performance Loss Factors for U.S. PV Fleet Systems*" by Chris Deline et al. considered availability data from large scale solar PV systems up to $\approx$ 10 $MW$ (10000 $kW$).
 Figure 4 suggests the median availability (P50) decreases as system capacity grows, however, even as the system capacity surpassed 10 $MW$ median availability remained at $\approx 98\%$ (Deline et al., 2024).
 ##### Limitations
+It should be considered though that climate of America varies significantly from Australia in terms of temperature and humidity.
+This will affect the rate at which systems degrade and fail, therefore the applicability of this data is limited.

 "*Availability factor of a PV power plant: evaluation based on generation and inverter running period*s" by Kumar, N. M., et al. considered inverter uptime in a 1000 $kW$ plant.